sadab-halim/Complete-Interview-Preparation/CS Subjects/OOPS/Notes.md

     - Interfaces
     - Abstract Classes

+Connecting a method call to the method body is known as **binding**.
+There are two types of binding:
+- Dynamic Binding
+- Message Binding

 ### Dynamic Binding
+When type of the object is determined at the runtime, it is known as dynamic binding.
 ### Message Binding
+When type of the object is determined at the compiled time, it is known as dynamic binding.

 ## Object Oriented Design Interview Questions
 ### Design a HashMap